dodona-edu/universal-judge/README.md

 - `tests`: Tests for TESTed
 - `run` (file): Needed for the Docker image, starts the judge

-## Setup linter jars
+## Setup

-To use the Checkstyle linter, you need to set the environment variable `CHECKSTYLE_JAR` which must locate to the checkstyle jar file.
+The run TESTed, you need to set up various programming languages and libraries.

-To use the KTLint linter, you need to set the environment variable `KTLINT_JAR` which must locate to the ktlint jar file.
+See the [dependencies.md](./dependencies.md) file for more information.

 ## Judge